Schnabulator/ooh_backend/README.md

 # Out of Home
-This repository contains ONLY the backend stuff for the dhbw project out of home
+This repository contains stuff for the dhbw project `out of home` The project is currently online on my private Server via on [ooh.amatt.de](https://ooh.amatt.de)

 # Import all German Cities including plz and federal state
 * `pip install django-csvimport`